Username conflicts

 SCIM provisioning errors

-Azure AD will retry SCIM provisioning attempts automatically during the next Azure AD sync cycle.
-The default SCIM provisioning interval for Azure AD is 40 minutes.
-For more information about this retry behavior, see the Microsoft documentation or contact Azure support if you need additional assistance.
+Microsoft Entra ID (previously known as Azure AD) will retry SCIM provisioning attempts automatically during the next Entra ID sync cycle.
+The default SCIM provisioning interval for Entra ID is 40 minutes.
+For more information about this retry behavior, see the Microsoft documentation or contact Microsoft support if you need additional assistance.

 SAML authentication errors